 Board Certified Assistant Behavior Analyst (BCaBA) Coursework

-Take the first step toward earning your Board Certified Assistant Behavior Analyst (BCaBA) credential by completing coursework requirements with a focus on autism.
+Take the first step toward earning your Board Certified Assistant Behavior Analyst (BCaBA) credential by completing 15 credits of coursework requirements with a focus on autism.
 ABA is the most research-supported scientific treatment for autism and is highly effective for individuals with other disabilities as well.

 These courses are available to Cairn’s undergraduate students in all majors or individuals already holding a bachelor’s degree in any major from a qualifying accredited institution.
-The total required credits is 15 (12 for Summer 2018 start date).
 Cairn’s Special Education Certification students are required to complete only 9 additional credits.
 If preferred, complete additional experience requirements and pass the BCaBA exam to be eligible for the BCaBA credential.

 Why Study Board Certified Assistant Behavior Analyst (BCaBA) Coursework at Cairn?